 All-female, asexually reproducing populations of dace can be found across the US and Canada.
 It is believed that these lineages originated from hybridization events between Chrosomus eos and C. neogaeus, but the origins of these lineages are still poorly understood.
 No contemporary hybridization is known to occur.
 We aim to identify the history of hybridization and any potential backcrossing, as well as comparing sex determination mechanisms in parental lineages to identify potential incompatibilities.

 Above: Chrosomus eos and C. neogaeus hybridized to produce all-female clonal lineages approximately 50,000 years ago

 Genetic structure of fish populations in agricultural streams

 As a part of the University of Guelph’s Food From Thought program, and in collaboration with several other groups in the Integrative Biology department, this project aims to determine the effects of agricultural land use and habitat fragmentation on the genetic structure of fish populations.
 We are comparing genetic differentiation and genetic diversity across several species sampled at these sites, including creek chub and common shiner.
 We will also identify any hybridization that has occurred; common shiner is known to hybridize with several other species found at these sites, and hybridization is often more common in disturbed landscapes.

-Figure: An agricultural waterway in Southern Ontario
+Above: An agricultural waterway in Southern Ontario